 Dana is a single gal living in New York City.
 She is a professional cellist and lives in a high-rise apartment on Central Park West in the Upper West Side (this is the only part of her character that doesn’t really apply to most Goddess Attainable’s in terms of financial realities, but I don’t think her monetary circumstances remotely affect her level of goddess-ness, so please overlook).

 Dana is a no-nonsense woman with an unmistakable inner confidence that seamlessly aligns with her outward poise and collected demeanor.
 Her neighbor Louis, played by Rick Moranis, is madly infatuated with her and is constantly attempting to infiltrate her personal space in a very endearing and harmless, albeit disturbing, kind of way.
 And after all of these years, I am still always fascinated by her ability to maintain a perfect balance between annoyance and compassion when it comes to her interactions with him.
 This woman has healthy boundaries—one of the ultimate characteristics of a modern-day goddess.
-She’s doing her own thing and can’t really be bothered with this little guy, and yet she’s not a jerk about it, and always maintains an attitude of kindness towards him, even though she literally has to close the door in his face to get rid of him.
+She’s doing her own thing, and can’t really be bothered with this little guy.
+And yet, she’s not a jerk about it.
+And always maintains an attitude of kindness towards him, even though she literally has to close the door in his face to get rid of him.

-Many of us single gals (or even those of us in relationships) can’t stand to be alone and obsessively fill our time with activities and superficial relationships, just to avoid being quiet with ourselves.
+Many of us single gals (or even those of us in relationships) can’t stand to be alone, and obsessively fill our time with activities and superficial relationships, just to avoid being quiet with ourselves.
 The rest of us tend to do the opposite and sink into isolation, finding comfort within our own limiting spaces, rarely venturing out of our safe little social boxes.
 It’s a tough challenge I know; which is why some of my favorite scenes throughout this film, are the scenes where she is performing mundane tasks like happily chopping vegetables in her kitchen, answering the phone to have a conversation with her mom, re-stringing her cello in her bathrobe, and carrying groceries out of the elevator as she politely nods to her neighbor.

 As for Dana, she has all kinds of men in love with her.
-She has her sweet geeky neighbor Louis, and her fellow accomplished cellist who she ultimately ditches for Mr. Ghostbuster himself, Pete Venkman.
-Pete is beyond bonkers for Dana, and to observe their chemistry together is really incredible.
+She has her sweet, geeky neighbor Louis, and her fellow accomplished cellist who she ultimately ditches for Mr. Ghostbuster himself, Pete Venkman.
+Pete, played by Bill Murray, is beyond bonkers for Dana, and to observe their chemistry together is really incredible.
 Actors either have great chemistry together or they don’t.
 And these two kids are on fire throughout the entire film.
-So, Dana has at least three men in love with her, and she seems to take all of them in stride.
+So, Dana has at least three men in love with her.
+And she seems to take all of them in stride.
 She’s focused on her life, her cello, her health, her happiness, and these men show up and just want to be around her.
 She’s confident, relaxed in her life and with herself, and doesn’t put up with any bologna.
 Ever.
 And she’s not trying to make men fall in love with her.
 They just do.

 Film still from Ghostbusters (1984).
-Dana letting her guard down to be charmed by Pete Venkman (Bill Murray)
+Dana letting her guard down to be charmed by Pete Venkman (Bill Murray).

 I think this character is so perfect for the modern-day goddess because she is so accessible and still so uniquely beautiful.
 She’s quite impeccable and yet she is still very real.
-The casting choice of Sigourney Weaver is so perfect and I wouldn’t want to imagine this character being played by anyone but her.
-As an aside, when I moved to New York City in 2007, Sigourney Weaver was my FIRST celebrity spotting, and that moment just tied together my love for 80’s New York, my love for this film, and my admiration for this character.
+The casting choice of Sigourney Weaver was so perfect and I wouldn’t want to imagine this character being played by anyone but her.
+As an aside, when I moved to New York City in 2007, Sigourney Weaver was my FIRST celebrity spotting.
+And that moment just tied together my love for 80’s New York, my love for this film, and my admiration for this character.
 Thank you, Universe, for that lovely “Welcome To New York” gift.

 R.I.P.
 Harold Ramis.

 Left: Sigourney Weaver (photo credit unknown).
-Right: Film still from Ghostbusters (1984)
+Right: Film still from Ghostbusters (1984).